Saturday, 25 November 2017

 The main options in the manual focus lens line up for the 200mm medium telephoto range narrows the scope to a few lenses:

 The very useful Nikon lens serial number site notes the 200mm f/4 had 3 different production runs: 2x AI (710155-739174, 738930-858563), from 1977-Oct 81 and 1x AIS (900747-980088) from Nov 81-Jan 96.
 Scouring eBay, the costs of the 200mm f/4 AI varied widly between 65-140 GBP, with business resellers pushing their items even higher.
+Optically, they share the same formula:

 The copy I found had a higher price point but was from a private seller and when it arrived it was in great condition with clean optics.
-The lens is nice and compact at only ~12.5cm long (~13.2cm with hood extended) and does not draw unnecessary attention to itself unlike the modern day xx-200mm zooms: for comparison, it's a little shorter than the Nikkor 24-70mm f/2.8 but is significantly less bulky.
+The lens is nice and compact (~13.2cm with hood extended) and does not draw unnecessary attention to itself unlike the modern day xx-200mm zooms: for comparison, it's a little shorter than the Nikkor 24-70mm f/2.8 but is significantly less bulky.

 The lens has a 52mm filter thread and reasonably light with a minimum focus distance of just under 2m.
 On DX, you're stepping back a little (3-4m) to get a head/shoulders.